usemarkup/JobQueueBundle/README.md

 Adding Jobs
 -----------

 Jobs can also be added directly.
-There is a utility method for adding 'command' jobs, which uses the Symfony2 process component to execute console commands.
+There is a utility method for adding 'command' jobs, which uses the Symfony process component to execute console commands.
 Adding a 'Command Job' can be achieved using the 'jobby' service as follows:

 ```php
 $container->get('jobby')